-Red is traditionally used to communicate excitement, warning, passion, blood, and the stop light at traffic signals.
-On top if that, it is eye catching.
+Red is traditionally used to communicate excitement, warning, passion, blood, and the stoplight at traffic signals.
+On top of that, it is eye-catching.
 However, it is not as often used as the color green is.

 AB Button Color Test Hypothesis